Deletecat/firefish-rss-parsing/README.md

 You can change the following variables in the script to use your firefish account instead:
 - url - replace with your firefish's account rss feed
-- stylesheet - replace with the name of your stylesheet
+- stylesheet - replace with the name of your stylesheet (css)
 - entry_max - if you want more entries to be displayed, change this value.

 As of right now, I am running this script on my personal site; <https://deletecat.com>.
 Feel free to look there if you want to see the script in action!